stitchdata/docs/_integration-schemas/bing-ads/v1/keyword_performance_report.md

   - name: "adGroupId"
     type: "integer"
-    description: "The ID of the ad group the ad is a part of."
+    description: "The ID of the ad group."
     foreign-key-id: "ad-group-id"

-  - name: "adId"
-    type: "integer"
-    description: "The ad ID."
-    foreign-key-id: "ad-id"

   - name: "campaignId"
     type: "integer"
-    description: "The ID of the campaign the ad is a part of."
+    description: "The ID of the campaign."
     foreign-key-id: "campaign-id"

   - name: "Custom Fields"